 Skill Development Disrupted:

-Constant job changes can hinder the development of deep expertise.
-Software professional require a thorough understanding of niche technology stacks, domains, or products to thrive in any industry.
+Constant change of jobs can hinder the development of deep expertise for software engineers.
+Software professionals require a thorough understanding of niche technology stacks, domains, or products to thrive in any industry.

 Frequent switches might limit the engineer’s capacity to master the intricacies of a particular field, potentially constraining their career growth in the long run.
 As mentioned above, stability is even more important for roles that need a thorough understanding of the complete software lifecycle and the continuous integration and delivery processes.